greggersaurus/OpenSteamController/ReverseEngineering/Luna_maiboard_V000456-00_rev3.md

 * [User Manual](http://www.nxp.com/documents/user_manual/UM10462.pdf)

 ## Pinout

+This sections details how the pins of the process are configured and (potentially) used.

 | Pin Number 	| Datasheet Name	| Pin Function	   | Pin Direction | Notes 	|
 |--------------:|-----------------------|------------------|---------------|---------------|